phtaedrus/finesse/README.md

 1. With the release of [Spark3.0](https://spark.apache.org/releases/spark-release-3-0-0.html)
-and additional support and distributed pandas dataframes, I wanted to build something
-I think it's especially important to build a maleable structure.
-SQL and Pandas may not both be needed in this context, however, together they provide a duo support system and modular framework that removes the bulk of processing from the (presumed lightweight database) relational store.
+and additional support and distributed pandas dataframes, versatility continues to reign paramount in data utilities.
+So SQL and Pandas may not both be needed in this context, however, together they provide a duo support system and modular framework that removes the bulk of processing from the (presumed lightweight database) relational store.